hbctraining/scRNA-seq_online/activities/day1_polls.md

     - i.
 Bulk RNA-seq
     - i. **scRNA-seq**

-1. **Choose the most appropriate analysis.** You would like to identify a strong biomarker for a disease.
+1. **Choose the most appropriate analysis.** You would like to identify a strong biomarker for a disease in which we expect a lot of heterogeneity across celltypes.
     - i.
 Bulk RNA-seq
     - i. **scRNA-seq**